Coloby/quartz_notes/quartz_content/PublicNotes/Motivation.md

 		distnace - thought action diffusion
 		fake it til you make it
+	[-](https://youtu.be/cwakOgHIT0E?t=6112) but something you don't want to do or new
 	- higly alert but calm https://youtu.be/QmOF0crdyRU?t=245
+	- Apathy - the middleground of happiness & sadness
 	- [[boredom]]
 	- We want to be sedated because we're cowards - [src](https://youtu.be/NdCo5HY8KMo?t=738)
 	- if you don't hate it, you will tolerate it